peakyragnar/hx/documentation/how-to-run.md

 Notes:
 - `K` = paraphrase slots; `R` = replicates per slot; `T` = templates used (<= size of the bank in `heretix/prompts/rpl_g5_v2.yaml`).
 - `max_prompt_chars` enforces a hard cap on the composed prompt length (system+schema+user); the run fails fast if exceeded.
+- To compare providers in a single invocation, add a `models` list to the config (e.g., `["gpt-5", "grok-4", "gemini25-default"]`).
+The CLI currently supports these three models and automatically skips any unsupported entries you include.

 ## 4) Optional: Describe the plan (no network)
 ```